limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 The `CS`, `SLK`, `MSI`, and `MSO` lines are likely related to the MOM flash and are not required to drive the display.

 The `SR` line is currently a mystery.
+The panel appears to work with it disconnected.
+(Untested hypothesis: could this connect the data lines to the output of the shift register chains to allow the feedback data from the LED drivers to be read back?
+Perhaps this is what the `74HC4051D` ICs are doing.)

 The remainder of the pins _appear_ to be a standard "HUB320" interface:
 * `A`, `B`, `C`, `D`, `E` are address lines.